-A signal change on the UART RXD pin can also be used to wake up the receiver in Power Save Mode (see the u-blox 8 / u-blox M8 Receiver Description Including Protocol Specification [2]).
+A signal change on the UART RXD pin can also be used to wake up the receiver in Power Save Mode (see the u-blox 8/u-blox M8 Receiver Description Including Protocol Specification [2]).

-Designs must allow access to the UART and the SAFEBOOT_N pin for future service, updates, and reconfiguration.
+Designs must allow access to the UART and the SAFEBOOT\N pin for future service, updates, and reconfiguration.

-2.2.2 Display Data Channel (DDC) Interface
+2.2.2 Display Data Channel (DDC) interface

-An I2C compatible Display Data Channel (DDC) interface is available for serial communication with a host CPU.
+An IC compatible Display Data Channel (DDC) interface is available for serial communication with a host CPU.

-The SCL and SDA pins have internal pull-up resistors sufficient for most applications.
+- The SCL and SDA pins have internal pull-up resistors sufficient for most applications.
 However, depending on the speed of the host and the load on the DDC lines additional external pull-up resistors might be necessary.
-For speed and clock frequency see the ZOE-M8 Data Sheet [1].

-To make use of DDC interface the D_SEL pin has to be left open.

-The ZOE-M8 GNSS SiPs DDC interface provides serial communication with u-blox cellular modules.
+For the speed and clock frequency, see the ZOE-M8 Data Sheet[1]. - To make use of DDC interface, the D\SEL pin must be left open. - The ZOE-M8 GNSS SiPs DDC interface provides serial communication with u-blox cellular modules.
 See the specification of the applicable cellular module to confirm compatibility.